W F Southall Trust

 Trustee Knowledge Can Help:

-The Trust notes they particularly favor situations “where a trustee has detailed knowledge of the charity concerned.”
+The Trust notes they particularly favour situations “where a trustee has detailed knowledge of the charity concerned.”
 While this suggests relationship-building is valuable, there's no public application process bypass—all must go through the standard application system.

 Demonstrate Charitable Spend: